-- Get an overview of the big-data-processing landscape. - We will discuss some trends and challenges and briefly survey alternative approaches. - Learn how to design distributed algorithms for processing big data, and how to implement them in Hadoop MapReduce and in Spark.
-While MapReduce or Spark might be replaced at some point by other systems, the algorithm design patterns taught in this course will remain relevant, because they are concerned with partitioning of a problem, assigning data to many machines, and then performing local computation in parallel on these machines. - We will cover a variety of fundamental problems and design patterns, including join computation, graph algorithms, information retrieval and data mining techniques, and analyze how they can be implemented in a scalable manner.

-- We will discuss HBase to introduce the concept of a scalable distributed keyvalue store. - Get hands-on practice writing actual code and running it on many processors. - We will work with Hadoop MapReduce and Spark. - We will use the Amazon Cloud to run the code.
+- o Get an overview of the big-data-processing landscape. - We will discuss some trends and challenges and briefly survey alternative approaches. - Learn how to design distributed algorithms for processing big data, and how to implement them in Hadoop MapReduce and in Spark.
+While MapReduce or Spark might be replaced at some point by other systems, the algorithm design patterns taught in this course will remain relevant, because they are concerned with partitioning of a problem, assigning data to many machines, and then performing local computation in parallel on these machines. - We will cover a variety of fundamental problems and design patterns, including join computation, graph algorithms, information retrieval and data mining techniques, and analyze how they can be implemented in a scalable manner. - Get hands-on practice writing code and running it on many processors. - We will work with Hadoop MapReduce and Spark. - We will use the Amazon Cloud to run the code.
 You need to have your own Amazon Web Services (AWS) account to do this, for which you might need to register with your personal credit card.
 Amazon typically offers \$100 in free credit, so be sure to explore this option.
-However, there is no guarantee that Amazon will give out this credit. - Understand the system architecture and functionality below MapReduce and Spark. - We will discuss features and limitations of MapReduce and Spark.
+However, there is no guarantee that Amazon will give out this credit.

+- o Understand the system architecture and functionality below MapReduce and Spark. - We will discuss features and limitations of MapReduce and Spark.

-Notice that we cannot cover all possible parallel computation approaches.
+Notice that we cannot cover all possible parallel-computation approaches.
 You are encouraged to explore other courses on related topics.
-Also note that new approaches for big-data processing keep appearing, many trying to address some weakness of existing ones.
-We will not be able to cover them at this point, but a solid understanding of parallel data processing principles will help you evaluate their tradeoffs-something the marketing people probably will not tell you about...
+Also note that new approaches for big-data processing keep appearing, often trying to address some weakness of existing ones.
+We will not be able to cover them at this point, but a solid understanding of parallel-data-processing principles will help you evaluate their tradeoffs-something the marketing people probably will not tell you about...